-Description Dise C Benefit Plan Coverage
+Benefit Plan Coverage

-Basic Life Insurance You are automatically enrolled once you are eligible Coverage is equal to two times your annual base salary, up to a maximum benefit of \$1,000,000 Basic Accidental & Death Dismemberment (AD&D) Insurance You are automatically enrolled once you are eligible Coverage for loss of life is equal to two times your annual base salary up to a maximum benefit of \$1,000,000, paid to you or your beneficiary Coverage for the loss of sight, hand ,or foot (must be within 365 days of the accident) is based on a schedule Supplemental Term Life Insurance • You can purchase Supplemental Term Life Insurance coverage from one to eight times your annual base salary, up to a maximum of \$1,000,000 Spouse Life Insurance You can purchase Spouse Life Insurance coverage from \$10,000 to \$50,000, in \$10,000 increments Dependent Child(ren) Life Insurance • You can purchase Dependent Child(ren) Life Insurance coverage equal to \$5,000 per child
+Basic Life Insurance You are automatically enrolled once you are eligible Coverage is equal to two times your annual base salary, up to a maximum benefit of \$1,000,000 Basic Accidental & Death Dismemberment (AD&D) Insurance You are automatically enrolled once you are eligible Coverage for loss of life is equal to two times your appual base.
+Coverage for loss of life is equal to two times your annual base salary up to a maximum benefit of \$1,000,000, paid to you or your beneficiary Coverage for the loss of sight, hand ,or foot (must be within 365 days of the accident) is based on a schedule Supplemental Term Life Insurance You can purchase Supplemental Term Life Insurance coverage from one to eight times your annual base salary, up to a maximum of \$1,000,000 Spouse Life Insurance You can purchase Spouse Life Insurance coverage from \$10,000 to \$50,000, in \$10,000 increments Dependent Child(ren) Life Insurance You can purchase Dependent Child(ren) Life Insurance coverage equal to \$5,000 per child

-If you are a full-time US employee, you are enrolled one month from your start date; if you are a part-time U.S. employee, you are enrolled three months from your start date.
+^{} If you are a full-time US employee, you are enrolled one month from your start date; if you are a part-time U.S. employee, you are enrolled three months from your start date.